 All glories to this cowherd boy!

-The composer/music director explained: "This recording of Within Vrindaban's Woods and Groves is our humble attempt to glorify our Lord Krishna and provide pleasure for the worldwide community of Vaishnavas.
-We believe that Srila Prabhupada approved of the translation of the songs of the Vaishnava acharyas into vernacular languages and their presentation in local musical traditions, and we hope that those who live in English-speaking countries—by hearing Vrindaban's Woods and Groves—will develop greater appreciation for Bhaktivinode's original Jaya Radha-Madhava and increase their love for Krishna.
-Our aim is to preach Krishna Consciousness—to present Krishna in a way which will be attractive to many people, especially Westerners.
-Krishna, by definition, is 'all attractive,' and we hope that listeners will come to appreciate Krishna's all-attractive qualities by hearing this song."
+The composer/music director explained: “This recording of Within Vrindaban’s Woods and Groves is our humble attempt to provide a snapshot of Gaudiya-Vaishnava history in the West.
+The song, we hope, will glorify Lord Krishna and provide pleasure for the worldwide community of Vaishnavas.
+We believe that A. C. Bhaktivedanta Swami Prabhupada, the Founder/Acharya of the Hare Krishna movement in the West, approved of the translation of the songs of the Vaishnava acharyas into vernacular languages and their presentation in local musical traditions, and we hope that those who live in English-speaking countriesóby hearing Vrindaban’s Woods and Grovesówill develop greater appreciation for Bhaktivinode’s original Jaya Radha-Madhava and increase their love for Krishna.
+Our aim, as originally propounded by the person who established the New Vrindaban community in 1968 and led the community for 26 years, Kirtanananda Swami Bhaktipada (1937-2011) (Keith Gordon Ham), is to present Krishna consciousness in a way which will be attractive to many people, especially Westerners.
+Krishna, by definition, is ‘All Attractive,’ and we hope that listeners will come to appreciate some of Krishna’s all-attractive qualities by hearing this song.”

-To listen to an MP3 file of Within Vrindaban's Woods and Groves, Click Here.
+To listen to Within Vrindaban’s Woods and Groves, on YouTube, Click Here.